 Julie Ho discovered her passion for UI/UX design while working on her senior thesis design project in sunny Long Beach, California.
 After graduating, she pursued the creative path that eventually led her to design for enterprise software in San Francisco.
 While there she also strengthened her front-end development skills and found herself contributing code to the web application.

-Today, Julie is working as a roduct Designer at Yesware in Boston, MA where she's helping make the eperience of buying a car online less terrible.
+Today, Julie is working as a Senior User Experience at CarGurus in Cambridge, MA where she's helping make the eperience of buying a car online less terrible.
 Before that, she was at Yesware helping sales professionals build meaningful relationships.
 She previously worked as a UX/Visual Designer at IBM Watson Health where she tackled complex problems and looked for ways to simplify patient care for radiologists.

 When she’s not nose-deep in pixels and CSS, she either spending time with friends and family or exploring a new city with her husband.
 Her other interests include hunting for thrifty deals, lending a design hand to the community, and sipping coffee in a cozy cafe.